tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 ## TSCs deck

 On the front there's an example sentence.
-The target word is highlighted.
+The target word appears highlighted.
 When reviewing the cards you can decide whether you want to read the whole sentence or not.

 <p align="center"><img alt="tsc" class="shadow" src="img/jp1k-tsc.webp"></p>